RespiraWorks/Ventilator/software/common/generated_libs/network_protocol/README.md

 The following scripts will generate network protocol files based on the .proto file contained in /generated_libs/network_protocol/network_protocol.proto

 Running this script will return a python output (designated by --python_out) as well as a nanopb output (designated by --nanopb_out).

-The nanopb plugin is specified by --plugin, and the directory (can be multiple, in this case is) searched for imports is designated by -I
+The nanopb plugin is specified by --plugin, and the directory (or directories) searched for imports is designated by -I

    MacOS:

     brew install nanopb-generator
     $ pip3 install protobuf
      NANOPB_PATH=$(brew --cellar nanopb-generator)/$(brew list --versions \